pymc-devs/pymc-examples/myst_nbs/variational_inference/variational_api_quickstart.myst.md

 * Sampling from model posterior and computing arbitrary expressions
 * Conduct Monte Carlo approximation of expectation, variance, and other statistics
-* Remove symbolic dependence on PyMC3 random nodes and evaluate expressions (using `eval`)
+* Remove symbolic dependence on PyMC random nodes and evaluate expressions (using `eval`)
-* Provide a bridge to arbitrary Theano code
+* Provide a bridge to arbitrary Aesara code

 Sounds good, doesn't it?